Gnopps/obsidian-rewarder/README.md

 > Eat candy

-This reward will be common and never run out
+The above reward will be common and never run out

 > Eat cake {4}

-This reward will be common and run out once it has been awarded 4 times
+The above reward will be common and run out once it has been awarded 4 times

 > Have a nap {rare}

-This reward will occur rarely but will never run out
+The above reward will occur rarely but will never run out

 > Have a beer {rare} {5}

-This reward will occur rarely and will run out once it has been awarded 5 times
+The above reward will occur rarely and will run out once it has been awarded 5 times

 ### Settings